opengeospatial/OGC-Web-API-Guidelines/README.md

 |  | - 412 - Precondition Failed
 | - 500 - Internal Server Error | - 503 - Service Unavailable

+But what to do with the 'redirect' status codes?
+To be used with care: 301, 302, 303, 307 and 308 or not allowed?

+What about status code 100?

 ### Principle #9 – Use of HTTP Header

 [Follow the discussion on GitHub Issue 11 ](https://github.com/opengeospatial/OGC-Web-API-Guidelines/issues/11)

-Used to provide information that *does not* change the logic of the API (e.g. HTTP Authorization)
+HTTP Header are used to provide information that *does not* change the logic of the API (e.g. HTTP Authorization)

 Keep in mind that not all JS-API support adding “stuff” into the HTTP request header! (e.g. Leaflet JS Library)